51Degrees/specifications/pipeline-specification/reference-implementation-notes.md

 'standard' Pipeline builder.

 On the whole, we prefer solutions that will reduce complexity for users.
-However, care should be taken to try to avoid the issues described above.
+However, care will need to be taken to avoid the issues described above.